Things to Chew with Your Mouth Closed

 I've sampled a couple new products from the Kernel Season's company, and it's changed my preferences for popcorn, but it's also brought back some frustration about the good stuff being somewhat out of reach...

 Kernel Season's has introduced their own variety of popcorn, and I have to tell you, it's my new favorite!
-This stuff pops bigger and tastes better than any other popcorn I know of, and I would be happy to switch over and never look back, but it's only available in little bags at $4 a pound, plus shipping charges, which make popcorn an expensive commodity.
-I am now saving the remainder of my first package of KS popcorn for special occasions.
+This stuff pops bigger and tastes better than any other popcorn I know of, and I would be happy to switch over and never look back, but it's only available in little bags, which make popcorn an expensive commodity.

-Ditto Kernel Season's' other new product: Popcorn Spritzer, a buttery flavor spray that adds a substantial amount of good taste without calories, fat or carbs, and it also makes the Kernel Season's flavorings stick.
-The same drawback as the popcorn, however, is that it's $4 for only a 2.5oz aerosol can, as opposed to my usual Smart Balance Buttery Blast spray (around $2.50 - $3 for 8oz, in a plastic pump spray bottle).
+Ditto Kernel Season's' other new product: Popcorn Spritzer, a buttery flavor spray that adds a substantial amount of good taste without calories, fat or carbs, (which could just be because they're measuring in too small a quantity - like one spray - to gauge the fat/calorie content) and it also makes the Kernel Season's flavorings stick.
+The same drawback as the popcorn, however, is that it's more costly for only a 2.5oz aerosol can, as opposed to my usual Smart Balance Buttery Blast spray in a larger capacity plastic pump spray bottle.
 Also, the Smart Balance has organic soy, where the Kernel Season's Spritzer butter is a blend of sunflower, canola and corn oil.
 The price vs. volume statistics here make Kernel Season's Butter Spritzer an extravagant luxury.

 I can only hope that Kernel Season's markets a bigger, more economical package of the popcorn, and maybe someday they'll repackage the butter spritz in something more cost efficient.
 I love the product, just can't afford to stock it.
 So for now I'm sticking with the Redenbacher popcorn and Smart Balance spray.